wpswings/mwb-bookings-for-woocommerce/README.txt

 Check out [**WooCommerce Bookings knowledge base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/bookings-for-woocommerce/?utm_source=wpswings-bookings-kb&utm_medium=bookings-org-page&utm_campaign=bookings-kb)

 == Changelog ==

+= 3.9.0 - Released on 24 September 2025 =

+* New: Work availability with global calendar in calendar selecting availability and unavailability.
+* New : Create form and attach them to global calendars.
+* New: Latest compatibility With WP[6.8.2] and WC[10.2.1].

 = 3.8.0 - Released on 29 August 2025 =
 * New: Optimize all Cost of different calendar with WooCommerce date format.